squishlab/PhysH308/assignments/wk3.md

 ---

 ## Reading:
-Taylor, Chapter 4.1-5.
+Taylor, Chapter 4.1-4.5.

 You may work together and get help from other students.
 Your solutions must be written in your own words, without looking at someone else's solutions while you write them.

-Don't forget the criteria we are looking for in your solutions (see the coursework evaluation checklist).
+Don't forget the criteria we are looking for in your solutions (see the coursework expectations).

-In order to make sure you get your context and meaning points, next to your answers, please put a “c” with a circle around it for context, and an “m” with a circle around it for meaning.

 ## Assignment: